-3. With the exterior of the joiner free from sawdust, remove the fence body from the motor housing and clean the slide components:
+- 3. With the exterior of the joiner free from sawdust, remove the fence body from the motor housing and clean the slide components: - a.
+With a soft cotton cloth, wipe down the linear rails.

 NOTICE: Do not use compressed air to clean the motor housing of the tool, as you could inject foreign objects into the motor through the ventilation openings.
-Low-pressure (30 psi) compressed air may be used on other components, but personal safety apparel should be worn (i.e. hearing, eye, and respiratory protection).